-There are several other organizations participating in the Initiative through the Cluster Leadership Council as well as program partners assisting with specific roles to help make the Initiative a success.
+There are several other organizations that participated in the Initiative through the Cluster Leadership Council as well as program partners who assisted with specific roles to help make the Initiative a success.

 Genesee, Livingston, Monroe, Ontario, Orleans, Seneca, Wayne, Wyoming, and Yates counties.

-The program teams are actively seeking company projects that will lead to job creation or retention in the region.
-For additional information, please contact Andy Harlan at firstname.lastname@example.org.
+The program team is actively seeking company training projects that will lead to job creation or retention in the region.
+For additional information, please contact Andy Harlan at email@example.com.

-Additional information regarding training will be available once the Training Program team has compiled the results of the training survey.
-If you are interested in being trained for a career in the Food Processing Cluster or are a Food Processing Cluster company interested in training to advance your current employees, please contact Dr. Michael Haselkorn at firstname.lastname@example.org.
+If you are interested in being trained for a career in the Food Processing Cluster or are a Food Processing Cluster company interested in training to advance your current employees, please contact Andy Harlan at firstname.lastname@example.org.

 Please register to receive updates via email, and keep checking this website; it will be updated regularly.

 The nine-county Finger Lakes region is a subset of the Western NY Food and Agriculture Industry E3 Initiative area.
-The Center for Integrated Manufacturing Studies is working with E3 team members to identify program opportunities throughout the larger Western New York region.
-The E3 team is involved with the Finger Lakes Food Processing Cluster Initiative with representation on the Cluster Leadership Council, as well as participation in the Advancement Program.
+The Center for Integrated Manufacturing Studies worked with E3 team members to identify program opportunities throughout the larger Western New York region.
+The E3 team was involved with the Finger Lakes Food Processing Cluster Initiative with representation on the Cluster Leadership Council, as well as participation in the Advancement Program.